Fact checked

 • 30 day money back guarantee - We are confident in our documents, but we want you to be too!
 If you decide Willful doesn’t meet your estate planning needs, we’ll refund you within 30 days.
 No questions asked!

-• Power of attorney documents - In addition to your will, we can also help you create your power of attorney documents to cover you in the event you become incapacitated
+• Power of attorney documents - In addition to your will, we can also help you create your power of attorney documents to cover you in the event you ever become incapacitated and need someone to make decisions about your property or health on your behalf.

 However, if you require specific legal advice or have a very complex estate, you may benefit from speaking to an estate lawyer.
-If you’re not sure if Willful is right for you, feel free to book a free call with our team →.
+If you’re not sure if Willful is right for you, book a free call with our team to find out.

 Please note that Willful is not a law firm and cannot provide legal advice.